eqld/nlsh/README.md

 # Example output:
 # Suggested: find . -type f -size +100M
 # [Confirm] Run this command? (y/N/e/r/x) r
+# Note for regeneration (optional): Use 'du' instead
 # Regenerating command...
 # Suggested: du -h -d 1 | sort -hr
 # [Confirm] Run this command? (y/N/e/r/x) y
 # (command output appears here)
 ```

-This tells the model not to suggest the same command again and to try a different approach.
+When you choose to regenerate a command, you can optionally provide a note explaining why you rejected the previous command or what approach you'd prefer.
+This note helps the AI understand your requirements better and generate more suitable alternatives.

+**How it works:**
+- The system uses a special regeneration prompt that includes your original request
+- All previously rejected commands are listed with their rejection reasons (if provided)
+- The AI receives specific guidance about what didn't work and what you're looking for
+- Empty notes work exactly like the previous system - just press Enter to skip

 To encourage more diverse suggestions with each regeneration attempt, the temperature parameter (which controls randomness) is automatically increased by 0.1 for each regeneration, starting from 0.2 and capping at 1.0.
 This applies to both `nlsh` command generation and `nlgc` commit message generation.

 ### Command Fixing